What a DBR session can feel like

 • strengthen resourcing

-• work at the edge (not through force)
+• work at the edge of the material rather than through force

-• in some cases, we might want to spend sessions building stability before deeper processing.
+• spend time building more stability before deeper processing

 Frequently asked questions